In your blue cart, you can recycle:

 - Glass bottles and jars

-- Plastic bottles, cups, tubs, trays & jugs (screw lids back on)
+- Plastic bottles, cups, tubs & jugs (screw lids back on)

 - Metal (aluminum/tin cans and scrap metal)